This set outs in broad terms the approach taken by NGPTP when we become aware of a trainer who may be in need of support.

 These are many and varied.
 Trainers may simply ask for help but more commonly the trigger relates to something happening:

-- The trainer has experienced having a trainee in difficulty (educational, health-wise, or related to their personal life are the most common reasons for this)
+- The trainer has experienced having a doctor in GP training who has had difficulties (educational, health-wise, or related to their personal life are the most common reasons for this)

 - Criticisms in a returned Bristol Online Survey

-- Concerns raised to us by a trainee, practice, trainer, TPD, or the HEE NE
+- Concerns raised to us by a doctor in GP training, practice, trainer, TPD, or HEE

 - The trainer has returned from a significant period of absence, e.g. due to illness

 Our initial response to this trigger